 Bristol Jack in the Green

 Jack in the Green welcomes the Summer each year, in a lively procession through the city's streets, accompanied by musicians and dancers.
-He appears on only one day - normally the first Saturday in May, but on Monday 8th May in 2023.
+He appears on only one day each year - the first Saturday in May.
 He passes from the historic Harbourside up to Horfield.

 Jack's poem for 2021